ADHD in Toddlers: Signs, Symptoms, and Treatment

-Most doctors won’t treat a toddler who has ADHD with medication until they are at least 5 — except in cases where they present a danger to themselves or others.
-My son was so hyperactive and impulsive that the physician recommended he start taking medication when he was 2.
-He had been kicked out of every day care center in our area, and we had to hire two sitters at a time to watch him.
-We didn’t start him on medication, though, until he was 5.
+Most doctors won’t treat children with ADHD medication until they are at least 5 — except in cases where they present a danger to themselves or others.
+My son was so hyperactive and impulsive that the physician recommended he start taking ADHD medication when he was 2.
+He had been asked to leave every day care center in our area, and we were forced to hire two full-time babysitters working together to keep him safe.

-Find activities that soothe and settle your child.
+1. Find activities that soothe and settle your child.
 Busy environments like a shopping mall or a crowded park, as well as listening to music, can calm a hyperactive child.
 Some may find classical music soothing, while others settle down with country or even hip-hop.
 Test it out and see what your toddler responds best to.

-Engage in physical activities to help her burn off energy before sitting down at a restaurant or at someone’s house.
+2. Engage in physical activities to help her burn off energy before sitting down at a restaurant or at someone’s house.
 Before leaving the house, play tag or a physically intensive game on Wii or engage in a favorite activity your toddler likes to do with you.
-Brain Gym (braingym.com) movements, which engage the body to activate and calm your brain, may also be helpful.
+Brain Gym movements, which engage the body to activate and calm your brain, may also be helpful.

-Use a leash or harness to keep your child safe in public places, if a cart or stroller isn’t available.
+3. Use a leash or harness to keep your child safe in public places, if a cart or stroller isn’t available.
 I used a leash with my hyperactive son, and it helped a lot.

-Change your schedule to limit activities that require your child to stay quiet and still.
+4. Change your schedule to limit activities that require your child to stay quiet and still.
 Perhaps your partner can stay home with your child while you shop or attend a local concert.
 When going out to dinner, select a place that is kid friendly — Friendly’s is better than a fine-dining restaurant.
 Another alternative: Call and order ahead to minimize waits at a restaurant.
 Many restaurants will accommodate the requests of parents with special-needs kids.

-Some parents calm their hyperactive children by giving them a little caffeine — like a glass of Mountain Dew — or Benadryl.
+5. Some parents calm their hyperactive children by giving them a little caffeine — like a glass of Mountain Dew — or Benadryl.
 Check with your doctor before trying this.